Lord of Sabbath

 • (Mark 3:1-6) – “And he entered again into a synagogue, and there was a man with his hand withered and they were narrowly watching him whether he would heal on the Sabbath that they might accuse him.
 And he said to the man who had his hand withered: Arise into the midst!
 And he said to them: Is it allowed on the Sabbath to do good or to do evil?
 To save life or to slay?
 But they remained silent.
 And looking around on them with anger, being at the same time grieved on account of the hardening of their heart, he said to the man: Stretch forth your hand!
 And he stretched it forth, and his hand was restored.
 And the Pharisees, going out immediately with the Herodians, were giving counsel against him that they should destroy him.”

-Healing on the Sabbath was forbidden, but there was an approved exception.
-It was permissible to heal if life was at stake.
+Healing on the Sabbath was forbidden.
+However, there was an exception approved even by the Scribes and Pharisees.
+It was permissible to heal if a life was at stake.
 In this case, the man’s life was not at risk.
 He would come to no harm if Jesus waited until evening to restore his hand, but he refused to draw such a narrow distinction between saving a life and restoring the man to wholeness.
 To delay healing for even a few hours was to deny the Law’s intent.
+Restoring the man was paramount, and doing so could not be delayed - (Leviticus 21:16-21).

 RELATED POSTS: